DEUS vs Verb Brands: Which Luxury Marketing Agency Fits Your Brand?

 The client roster is impressive.
 Harrods, Net-a-Porter, Jimmy Choo, Aston Martin, Creed Fragrances, The Ritz London, Maybourne Hotel Group.
 These are household names in luxury, and Verb has been the digital partner behind many of their campaigns.

 Services span SEO, PPC, social media management, influencer marketing, web design and development, and content creation.
-The agency has offices in London, New York, and Los Angeles, giving it a genuinely global footprint.
+The agency has offices in London, New York, and Los Angeles, giving it a global footprint across three major markets.

 Verb's team is large enough to service enterprise-scale luxury clients across multiple channels simultaneously.
-That scale is a genuine advantage for brands that need wide coverage and have the budgets to match.
+That scale is a real advantage for brands that need wide coverage and have the budgets to match.

 DEUS is a founder-led luxury marketing agency where the founder leads both strategy and execution.
 Clients work directly with senior leadership, not junior account managers.
 There are no handoffs between departments and no gap between what gets planned and what gets delivered.